 The ISMAR 2021 organizing committee invites proposals for workshops to be held in conjunction with the ISMAR conference.
-The workshops will be scheduled on Monday 4 October and Friday 8 October, and are expected to be conducted in a hybrid mode – that is, both physically in Bari and online.
+The workshops will be scheduled on Monday 4 October and Friday 8 October.

 Workshops are intended to bring together researchers, developers, technology providers, practitioners and users for a lively and interactive discussion of issues in augmented, mixed, and virtual reality through an informal exchange of ideas and information.
 Workshops may target a specific application area, a specific research area, or a topic of general interest to the ISMAR community.
 Workshops are often “mini conferences” organized around a very focused topic, but this is not the only possible workshop mode.
 We encourage organizers to consider alternative modes, including (but not limited to) interactive discussions, curated panels, and position papers, as well as models that take advantage of the hybrid format, such as prerecording talks to enable an interactive live workshop.

 The scope of the proposals should be consistent with the main conference topics.
 Please visit the conference website for more details: https://ismar21.org.

 Workshop proposals must be submitted before Friday, 23 April 2021 (23:59 AoE).